-Although every effort should be made for children to have a variety of opportunities to seek support and advice, it is also important that signposting is available to young people in the event that they don't feel confident raising an issue directly to staff or a peer.
-It is useful to have a resource board with support services on a wide range of issues so young people can seek their own solutions should they wish to.
-In the same way external services or support programmes could be brought in to talk to young people about specific issues in support of the prevention of peer on peer/child on child abuse.
-This then encourages a variety of forms or mediums for children to have their voices heard.
+Although every effort is made for children to have a variety of opportunities to seek support and advice, signposting is available to children in the event that they don't feel confident raising an issue directly to staff or a peer.
+A resource board with support services on a wide range of issues so children can seek their own solutions should they wish to is available in communal areas.
+External services or support programmes will be provided to talk to children about specific issues in support of the prevention of child-on-child abuse wherever necessary in school.
+This will encourage a variety of forms or mediums for children to have their voices heard.